ska-telescope/ska-data-lifecycle/docs/src/guides/usage.md

 ## ska-dlm-client

-The ska-dlm-client is the recommended way of using the DLM.
-Once configured, the ska-dlm-client will trigger on creation of a new file, or on reception of a kafka message, automatically ingesting the specified item into the DLM.
+The ska-dlm-client is the recommended way of using DLM.
+Once configured, the ska-dlm-client will trigger on creation of a new file, or on reception of a kafka message, automatically ingesting the specified item into DLM.

 For more complete information, refer to the ska-dlm-client [repository](https://gitlab.com/ska-telescope/ska-dlm-client/) and [readthedocs](https://ska-telescope-ska-dlm-client.readthedocs.io/en/latest/).